precice/matlab-bindings/README.md

 version `GLIBCXX_3.4.26' not found (required by /lib/x86_64-linux-gnu/libprecice.so.2)
 ```

-Matlab ships with a version of `libstdc++.so.6` that may be too old.
+MATLAB ships with a version of `libstdc++.so.6` that may be too old.
 This version does not find the preCICE C++ library.
-By using the system-provided version of `libstdc++.so.6`, you can fix the error.

-So far, this problem was encountered with Ubuntu Version `20.04.04 LTS`, GNU C++ `9.4.0`, on matlab versions `R2020b`, `R2021a`, `R2021b`.
+So far, this problem was encountered with Ubuntu Version `20.04.04 LTS`, GNU C++ `10.5.0`, on MATLAB versions `R2020b (Update 8)`, `R2021a`, `R2021b (Update 7)`.
+See https://github.com/precice/matlab-bindings/issues/53 for more details.

+There are two possible solutions:

+### (recommended) Update your MATLAB installation

+This problem does not appear, for example, for MATLAB R2023b (Update 7).
+For information on how to update MATLAB, please refer to the MATLAB documentation.

+### Set `LD_PRELOAD` to use the system-provided `libstdc++.so.6`

-To solve this error start matlab with the following command:
+Please start MATLAB with the following command:

 ```shell
 LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6 matlab